Enlarged Prostate: Benign Prostatic Hyperplasia (BPH)

 The following are the generally accepted surgical treatment options:

 - Transurethral resection of the prostate (TURP) – Has excellent outcomes and is the gold standard.
 All treatment options are generally compared to this approach.
-It is not safer with bipolar TURP, meaning less risk of water intoxication leading to low sodium levels.

 - Transurethral holmium laser ablation of the prostate (HoLAP)